agarrharr/awesome-cli-apps/README.md

 * [empty-trash-cli](https://github.com/sindresorhus/empty-trash-cli)- Empty the trash

+* [file-type-cli](https://github.com/sindresorhus/file-type-cli)- Detect the file type of a file or stdin

 * [trash-cli](https://github.com/sindresorhus/trash-cli)- Move files and directories to the trash

 * [wallpaper-ci](https://github.com/sindresorhus/wallpaper-cli)- Get or set the desktop wallpaper